ledgermex/WAGMI/docs/index.md

-###    -Option Pricing-
+###    Option Pricing

 Option prices are determined by mathematical models such as the Black-Scholes or Binomial pricing models.
 Most traders do not have a thorough understanding of these models and to be honest, they don’t need to.
 The main thing to understand is that there are six key factors that determine an options price:

--Current price of the underlying asset
+- Current price of the underlying asset

--The time to expiration
+- The time to expiration

--The strike price of the option
+- The strike price of the option

--The level of implied volatility
+- The level of implied volatility

--Interest rates
+- Interest rates

  Any dividends payable during the life of the option Before we look at the six factors, let’s discuss Intrinsic Value and Extrinsic Value (Time Value).